New Catalan Left: History

 Maragall's new party was publicly presented on 15 December under the "New Catalan Left" name as a "genuinely" Catalan left-from-centre alternative, articulated around social democracy and the right to decide.
-Maragall also advocated for his party supporting a "Yes" choice in the event of a self-determination referendum being held in Catalonia, and supported the formation of an "unitary list" of pro-Catalan independence parties ahead of the 2014 European Parliament election.
+Maragall also advocated for his party supporting a "Yes" choice in the event of a self-determination referendum being held in Catalonia, and supported the formation of a "unitary list" of pro-Catalan independence parties ahead of the 2014 European Parliament election.

 In February 2014, Maragall stepped down from the party's presidency in favour of a collective leadership.
 Shortly after, the party reached an agreement with ERC to form an electoral alliance for the 2014 European Parliament election under the umbrella of The Left for the Right to Decide, after which Maragall proposed in June "an agreement for the reconstruction of the Socialist space and reuniting the Catalan left" including ERC, ICV and dissidents from the PSC, but also the Popular Unity Candidacy (CUP).
 In August 2014, NECat entered talks with Avancem, the political party founded by former PSC deputy Joan Ignasi Elena, to merge into a new party with the intention of running together in the 2015 Spanish local elections.
 The talks were joined by another PSC split, Moviment Catalunya, but ended up in Avancem rejecting the merger, leading to the new party—which would be branded as Left Movement on 30 November 2014—being formed by NECat and Moviment only.